smb-lemon/Rock_paper_scissor-Game/README.md

 # Rock_paper_scissor-Game
-a simple game using html, css, javascript
+a simple game using HTML, CSS, and Javascript.
+This game allows a user to play against the computer and keep track of their wins and losses and draws.